Lloyds Banking Group cuts 1,230 jobs as part of strategic overhaul

-LONDON State-backed Lloyds Banking Group (LLOY.L) said on Wednesday it planned to ax 1,230 jobs as part of a three-year restructuring plan aimed at cutting costs and improving returns for shareholders.
+LONDON (Reuters) - State-backed Lloyds Banking Group (LLOY.L) said on Wednesday it planned to ax 1,230 jobs as part of a three-year restructuring plan aimed at cutting costs and improving returns for shareholders.

 Employee union Unite branded the job losses, expected to hit the lender's retail banking, Group Operations, Customer Products & Marketing, and Finance and Risk divisions, as "horrific".